 In January 2000, Pastor Allen accepted the call into the ministry of the Word at the First Baptist Church, Northport, Alabama under the leadership of the Pastor Richard L. Morgan.
 He had previously served at FBCN as a musician and Minister of Music for eight years and associate minister for three years.
 On November 30, 2003, Pastor Allen was called as pastor of the Mount Zion Baptist Church, Cordova, Alabama and has served in this capacity since December 3, 2003.

 A former admissions officer at the University of Alabama, he has been employed at Lawson State Community College, Birmingham, Alabama since June 1, 1999.
-Pastor Allen has served various capacities including Enrollment Manager, Coordinator of Admissions and Records, Director of Admissions/Registrar.
-From 2014 to 2017, he served as Acting Dean of Students and currently serves as Assistant Dean at the College.
+Pastor Allen has served various capacities including Enrollment Manager, Coordinator of Admissions and Records, Director of Admissions/Registrar, as well as Acting Dean of Students.

 At the University of Alabama, Pastor Allen further developed his gifts as a member, staff musician, and assistant director of the Afro-American Gospel Choir (the Afros).
 He was honored by the choir as Outstanding Tenor and Outstanding Male on more than one occasion.
 In 1993, he won men's talent division of the National Baptist Student Union Retreat, representing the Afros, earning the title of Mr. BSU in Louisville, Kentucky.
 He then served a term on the organization's national board of directors.
 He later sang with the Abundant Life Music Ministry, Birmingham, Alabama for over ten years.
 Pastor Allen was a soloist on the following recording projects: Tribute to the Trinity for the Afro-American Gospel Choir in collaboration with the Church of the Firstborn, Tuscaloosa, Alabama ; Abundant Life Music Ministry (two tracks) I Can't Stop Praising the Lord and A Song For You recorded in Birmingham, Alabama; You Must Be Born Again with the Gospel Music Workshop of America Youth and Young Adult Mass Choir, Cincinnati, Ohio; and He’s Still Good.